Chapter 3

 She tilts her head.
 “But?”

-“No worries,” he says, trying to smile, but the concern remains.
+“No worries,” he says, trying to smile.

 “So, what’s bothering you?” she asks from the other room.

-Adam rubs his hands together nervously.
+Adam rubs his hands together, the gesture betraying his unease.

 “Something’s off, Lily.”